2022 Oklahoma House of Representatives election: District 65

 Toni Hasenbeck (Republican) won re-election after contesting the candidacy of Jennifer Kerstetter (Democratic).
 Kerstetter was struck from the ballot for living outside the district.

 District 66

 House District 66 covers the southernmost part of Osage County, including Skiatook and the western branch of Tulsa County, including Sand Springs.
-Incumbent Republican Jadine Nollan is term limited in 2022.
+Incumbent Republican Jadine Nollan was term-limited in 2022.

-Republican Primary
+Republican primary

 The Republican primary was held on June 28.
-A runoff election is scheduled for August 23.
+A runoff election was scheduled for August 23.